-The Dalmatian is not famous for having an extraordinary long lifespan, but it can reach 10 to 13 years of life, which is plenty of time to create many happy memories and create an unbreakable bond.
+The Dalmatian is not famous for having an extraordinarily long lifespan, but it can reach 10 to 13 years of life, which is plenty of time to create many happy memories and create an unbreakable bond.

 Intelligence, Temperament and Personality Traits of the Dalmatian

-With his unique spots and a showcase appearance, the Dalmatian is definitely one of the most recognized dog breeds on the planet.
+With his unique spots and a showcase appearance, the Dalmatian is one of the most recognized dog breeds on the planet.

-Many fall in love with the Dalmatian’s aristocratic looks, but one thing is certain, this is a breed many can’t actually handle.
+Many fall in love with the Dalmatian’s aristocratic looks, but one thing is certain, this is a breed many can’t handle.

 Even though they can be lovely companions and they love being around their human family, the high-energy levels they come with can be quite exhausting, especially if you don’t have an active lifestyle.

 They were bred to run alongside carriages to protect them from the outlaws, meaning, they have plenty of energy to burn.